 Why bananas and vitamin D are a good pair.

-Bananas are a good source of magnesium, which research shows plays an important role in vitamin D activation.* One review in the Journal of the American Osteopathic Association concluded that it is "essential to ensure that the recommended amount of magnesium is consumed to obtain the optimal benefits of vitamin D" since magnesium helps activate vitamin D once it enters the bloodstream.*
+Bananas are a good source of magnesium, which research shows plays an important role in vitamin D activation.* One review in the Journal of the American Osteopathic Association2 concluded that it is "essential to ensure that the recommended amount of magnesium is consumed to obtain the optimal benefits of vitamin D" since magnesium helps activate vitamin D3 once it enters the bloodstream.*

 Besides its high magnesium count, bananas also contain potassium and vitamins B6 and C. Get into the habit of peeling one back with your vitamin D in the morning or before bed (magnesium and potassium can also encourage relaxation).
 Or if bananas aren't your favorite, you can doctor them up into breads, pancakes, or muffins or take a magnesium supplement instead to ensure your levels are up to par.